Almost 40% of women all over the world say that they were victims of workplace harassment, according to a United Nations paper.

 Every process of this type aims to bring down and emotionally consume the victim.

 The risk increases when we talk about when the job means going to other people’s houses or a working woman is an immigrant.

-Since 2020 that was a pandemic time the level of harassment against women has grown dramatically and because of that The United States Women had to work harder to fight against such cases.
+Since 2020 was a pandemic time the level of harassment against women has grown dramatically and because of that The United States Women had to work harder to fight against such cases.

-One of the measures to combat workplace harassment was a mutual job of the International Labour Organization and The United Nations Women was making a Convention 190 on Violence and Harassment and trying to explain the importance of ratifying it in all of the countries.
+One of the measures to combat workplace harassment was a mutual job of the International Labour Organization and The United Nations Women was making Convention 190 on Violence and Harassment and trying to explain the importance of ratifying it in all of the countries.

-In Latin America only 3 countries have already done it: Uruguay, Argentina, Ecuador.
+In Latin America only 3 countries have already done it: Uruguay, Argentina, and Ecuador.
 So it’s a really long process that will take a significant amount of time to be sure that women are protected in the work environment.

 Mobbing or workplace harassment can cause serious psychological and physical problems in people who suffer from it.
 Unfortunately, workplace harassment practices are still very frequent and can sometimes lead to fatal outcomes.

 For sure, this Convention is really important but what can companies do now to fight workplace harassment?

 First, we have to understand that not every conflict at work is harassment.

 To qualify a conflict as harassment we need to find these conditions: